hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-diagnosticreport-intro.md

   - Although both are marked as must support, servers are not required to support both a text and a set of codes, but they **SHALL** support *at least one* of these elements
   - A client application **SHALL** support both elements

+  <p class="stu-note">Composition, DocumentReference, and DiagnosticReport resources support support the exchange of clinical notes.
+Specific feedback is sought on resource selection.</p>